-CSCI 1199 Seminar 1-6 credits This course is designed to explore more advanced topics with students who are either interested in a particular subject matter or are gearing the education to a specific area of computer science.
+CSCI 1199 Seminar

+This course is designed to explore more advanced topics with students who are either interested in a particular subject matter or are gearing the education to a specific area of computer science.

-CSCI 2203 Visual Basic I 4 credits Prerequisites: CSCI 1140
+CSCI 2203 Visual Basic I Prerequisites: CSCI 1140

-This course is designed as an introduction into programming in the visual basic language.
+This course is designed as an introduction to programming in the visual basic language.
 Students will learn programming concepts in visual basic and take part in hands on exercises to develop their skills.